Windows has command line utilities that show us the version of the Windows OS we are using including the service pack number.

 systeminfo | findstr /B /C:"OS Name" /C:"OS Version"

-This command works on XP, Vista and Windows 7 and on Server editions also.
-Find below example for Win7.
+This command works on Windows 19, Windows and on Server editions also.
+Find example for Windows 7 below.

-If you want to print more details, then you can use just ‘OS’ in the findstr search pattern.
+If you want to print more details, you may use just ‘OS’ in the findstr search pattern.
 See example below for Server 2008.

 C:\>systeminfo | findstr /C:"OS" OS Name: Microsoft Windows Server 2008 R2 Enterprise OS Version: 6.1.7600 N/A Build 7600 OS Manufacturer: Microsoft Corporation OS Configuration: Standalone Server OS Build Type: Multiprocessor Free BIOS Version: IBM -[BWE117AUS-1.05]-, 7/28/2005